mid2SUPAERO/SOMP_Ansys/README.md

 The code was tested with the following libraries in Python >= 3.7:
 - NumPy >= 1.17.2
 - SciPy >= 1.3.1
-- Matplotlib >= 3.1.1
+- Matplotlib >= 3.4.3

-Auxiliar files may have additional dependencies:
+Examples may have additional dependencies:
-- SymPy >= 1.4
 - mpi4py 3.0.1

-## Auxiliar files
+## Examples

-- `stiff2d.py` and `stiff3d.py`: SymPy symbolic calculation to determine the expression for $\frac{\partial c}{\partial \theta}$.
-Not used when running optimization, write `python/dkdt2d.py` and `python/dkdt3d.py`.
-- `stiff2d.m` and `stiff3d.m`: Matlab symbolic calculation to determine the expression for $\frac{\partial c}{\partial \theta}$.
-Not used when running optimization, write `python/dkdt2d.py` and `python/dkdt3d.py`.
-Preferrable over SymPy because generates cleaner and faster functions, but both files are placed in `python/` directory for reference
 - `SimpleExample.ipynb`: Jupyter notebook with an example of 2D and 3D optimizations
 - `bridge.py`: example of a complete 2D optimization.
 Uses MPI to launch parallel processes with different initial orientations
 - `global3d.py`: example of a complete 3D optimization.
-Uses MPI to launch parallel processes with different volume fraction constraints
+Uses MPI to launch parallel processes with different volume fraction constraints and materials

 ## Usage